 Jurassic Coast Tour

 The Jurassic Coast stretches for 95 miles from Old Harry Rocks at Studland, all the way to Exmouth in East Devon.
 It was designated as a UNESCO World Heritage Site in 2001 for its outstanding geology and is one of the most famous palaeontological sites in the world.
 From the towering chalk cliffs and sea stacks in the east to the fossil rich beaches in the west, linked by the 18 mile long Chesil bank there is lots to see along the way.
+This trail is also available to walk West to East as part of The South West Coast Path (see our South West Coast Path long distance walking holiday.)

 Highlights